-Truncated domes for Detectable Warning Surfaces shall be part of either a pre-cast tile/paver, semi-rigid composite sheet or a surface applied product.
+Detectable Warning Surfaces shall be either a cast-in-place or surface applied product.
 Stamping or imprinting systems will not be accepted.

 618.03 PORTLAND CEMENT CONCRETE SIDEWALK.

 - (a) Excavation and Foundation.
 Excavation shall be made to the required depth and to a width that will permit placing of bed course material and the installation and bracing of the forms.
 Bed course material shall be placed as shown on the Plans.
 When the depth of bed course required exceeds 150 mm (6 inches), two layers of approximately equal depth shall be placed, and each layer thoroughly compacted so that it is hard and unyielding.
 The wetting of bed course material may be necessary to obtain the required compaction. - (b) Forms.
 Forms shall meet the applicable requirements of Subsection 541.09.
 Forms shall be wood or metal and shall extend for the full depth of the concrete.
 All forms shall be straight or curved as required and free from warp. - (c) Placing Concrete.
 The forms and foundation shall be wetted immediately prior to the placing of the concrete.